asgda/genome-first-crc-subtyping/README.md

   equivalent external WGS validation because only 7 of 31 discovery SV features are available.
 - Intermediate and final result directories are excluded by `.gitignore`.

-## Statistical scope

-The scripts reproduce discovery-cohort associations.
-They do not establish a clinically validated prognostic biomarker or treatment-selection tool.
-Predicted drug response is derived from cell-line-trained models and should be interpreted as hypothesis-generating.
-The TCGA analysis does not reproduce the discovery survival separation and must not be described as independent prognostic validation.

 ## Provenance